Bambu-Research-Group/RFID-Tag-Guide/OpenSourceRfid.md

 | Density | Int | 2 | `1240` (1.240g/cm<sup>3</sup>), `3900` (3.900g/cm<sup>3</sup>) | Filament density, measured in µg (micrograms) per cubic centimeter.

 ### Optional Data
-This is additional data that not all manufacturers will implement.
+This is additional data that not all manufacturers will implement, typically due to technological restrictions.
 These fields are populated if available.
-All unused fields should be populated with "-1" (all 1's in binary, eg 0xFFFFFFFFFFFFFFFF)
+All unused fields must be populated with "-1" (all 1's in binary, eg 0xFFFFFFFFFFFFFFFF)

 | Field | Data Type | Size (bytes) | Example | Description
 |-------------|---------------|------------|----|-----|